viswanc/ezt-try2/ReadMe.md

 * 180508

   * 1404  Added the structures for Prometheus and StatsD.
+  * 1454  Bug fixed: Voulumes couldn't be mounted to */etc* on minikube.
+Now they're mounted to */app*, instead.